0x192/universal-android-debloater/README.md

 **This software is still in a very early stage of developpement.
 Check out the issues, and feel free to contribute!**

 ## Summary
-This is a graphical user interface written in Rust for the [UAD project](https://gitlab.com/W1nst0n/universal-android-debloater) which aims at improving privacy and battery performance by removing unnecessary and obscure system apps.
+This is a complete rewrite in Rust of the [UAD project](https://gitlab.com/W1nst0n/universal-android-debloater) which aims at improving privacy and battery performance by removing unnecessary and obscure system apps.
 This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).

 Packages are as well documented as possible in order to provide a better understanding of what you can delete or not.
 The worse thing which could happen is removing an essential system package needed during boot causing then an unfortunate bootloop.
 After about 5 failed system boots, the phone will automatically reboot in recovery mode and you'll have to perform a FACTORY RESET.
 So make a backup!